-Letter 1a: Fir repeated. rst letter warning of their conduct and that a site ban may arise if the behaviour is To be sent by the I Headteacher or Chair of Governors IN PERSON or REC ORDED DELIVERY Dear I am writing about time). your conduct which was reported to me /witnessed by me on (enter date and [Add summary of t the incident and of its effect on staff, pupils, other parents].
-I must inform you that the school and Trust will not tolerate conduct of this nature on its premises and will act to defend its staff and pupils as well as the reputation of the school. warning about you eadteacher / Governing Body I am sending you this letter which is a formal ar conduct.
-If further concerns about your conduct arise this could become a site e informed of this in writing.
-This will be done in compliance of Section 206 of the 2.
-This action is regrepriority. ettable but the safety and well-being of the staff and pupils at the school are a Yours sincerely, Headteacher / Cha air of Governors
+Letter 1a: First letter warning of their conduct and that a site ban may arise if the behaviour is repeated.

+IN PERSON or RECORDED DELIVERY

+I am writing about your conduct which was reported to me /witnessed by me on (enter date and time).

+[Add summary of the incident and of its effect on staff, pupils, other parents].

+I must inform you that the school and Trust will not tolerate conduct of this nature on its premises and will act to defend its staff and pupils as well as the reputation of the school.

+On behalf of the Headteacher / Governing Body I am sending you this letter which is a formal warning about your conduct.
+If further concerns about your conduct arise this could become a site ban and you will be informed of this in writing.
+This will be done in compliance of Section 206 of the Education Act 2002.

+This action is regrettable but the safety and well-being of the staff and pupils at the school are a priority.